 Under current English law, a company's accumulated realized profits must exceed its accumulated realized losses (on a non-consolidated basis) before dividends can be declared and paid.
 Therefore, we must have distributable profits before declaring and paying a dividend.
 We have not paid dividends in the past on our ordinary shares.
 We intend to retain earnings, if any, for use in our business and do not anticipate paying any cash dividends in the foreseeable future.
 As a result, capital appreciation, if any, on our ADSs will be your sole source of gains for the foreseeable future, and you will suffer a loss on your investment if you are unable to sell your ADSs at or above the price at which you purchased them.
 Any recommendation by our board of directors to pay dividends will depend on many factors, including our financial condition (including losses carried forward), results of operations, legal requirements and other factors.
+In addition, our Loan Agreement with Hercules currently prohibits, and any future debt financing arrangements may contain terms prohibiting or limiting the amount of, dividends that may be declared or paid on our ordinary shares.
 We are unlikely to pay dividends or other distributions in the foreseeable future.
 If the price of our ADSs declines before we pay dividends, you will incur a loss on your investment, without the likelihood that this loss will be offset in part or at all by potential future cash dividends.